 In addition to the U. S. Commercial Service, several other federal agencies offer help to American exporters or control the exporting process

 OK, to many of us federal government agencies may seem a confusion of alphabet soup.
 Even so, the ones listed below can be relevant to U.S. exporters.
-If you are in doubt about who to contact, we recommend that you start by engaging with the Minnesota DEC.
+If you are in doubt about who to contact, we recommend that you start by engaging with the Missouri DEC.

 US exporters use EXIM trade finance products to win deals and get paid: Insurance, Working Capital, and Loan Guarantees backed by the US federal government.
 Click here for a summary of EXIM Bank programs and funded exporters in Wisconsin.
 For local EXIM contacts click here.

 Food Export Association of the Midwest USA (covers Missouri)

 Created and funded by the U.S. Department of Agriculture, this is one of four “State Regional Trade Groups” which offer access to USDA programs and resources.
 These programs include a variety of export training and financial assistance opportunities for the agricultural sector.
 This organization also works closely with the Missouri Department of Agriculture.

 The ITA, of which the USCS is a part, is charged with strengthening the competitiveness of U.S. industry, promoting trade and investment, and ensuring fair trade through the enforcement of trade laws and agreements.
 It also publishes the Top Market Reports, and maintains statistical trade data.

 U.S. Department of Agriculture (USDA export credit guarantees)

 The USDA Foreign Agricultural Service (FAS) provides trade finance solutions for exporters of U.S. agricultural products to developing markets.
 International sales into these markets can pose financing challenges, as U.S. banks may be reluctant to assume the associated credit risk.